 Becca's best-selling Shimmering Skin Perfectors have been reimagined with a new lavender hue that makes us feel like we're from outer space in the best way.
 Dubbed "Prismatic Amythest," the new shade is infused with pale-gold, rose, and violet pearls that reflect light as you move.
 The result is a soft iridescence that reflects a different shade at every angle.

 Customization is the name of the game when it comes to Cover FX, and the newest addition to their line of drops is no exception.
 Keeping up with the trend, they released Halo, a holographic, multidimensional shade meant to be added to your existing moisturizer or foundation products.
-It's perfect for experimenting but definitely not for the faint of heart.
+It's perfect for experimenting but not for the faint of heart.

 This product from Too Faced combines the shimmer of a powder with the soft feel of a cream to create a silky glow that's universally flattering.
 Plus, we're suckers for packaging, and the heart-shaped palette is calling our name.